Gluten-Free Chicken Noodle Soup

 • 2 stalks celery, diced

-• 1 tablespoon minced garlic, You can substitute a teaspoon of garlic powder if you don't have minced garlic.
+• 1 tbsp minced garlic, You can substitute a tsp of garlic powder if you don't have minced garlic.

 • 2 boneless skinless chicken breasts, diced